 The impact assessment should define the extent of the area within which groundwater resources are likely to be affected by the proposed operations and the significance of the proposal to groundwater depletion or recharge, and propose management options available to monitor and mitigate these effects.
-The response of the groundwater resource to the progression and finally cessation of the proposal should be described.
+This could include consideration of the need for a 'buffer' zone around UCG activities.
+The response of the groundwater resource to the progression and finally cessation of the UCG activities should be described.